sectrean/di-kit/README.md

 // ...handle error...
 ```

-## Register Services
+## Registering Services

-Use `WithService` to register a service with either a value or a constructor function.
+Use `Register` to register a service with either a value or a constructor function.

 The function may accept any number and type of arguments which must also be registered with the `Container`.
 The service will be registered as the function return type, and may also return an `error`.

-Use `WithService` to register a value with the container.

 ## Close Services